growerp/growerpuntil20220814/README.md

 16. Interface to either OFBiz or Moqui ERP system.
 17. Central configuration file

+And applications:
+* Company & User management
+* Catalog and product management

-* For the backend you need the Moqui or OFBiz ERP system with an extra component:
+For the backend you need the Moqui or OFBiz ERP system with an extra component:
   - Moqui:  https://github.com/growerp/growerp-moqui
   - OFBiz:  https://github.com/growerp/growerp-ofbiz